kelvins/docker-images/README.md

 - Run the Python script: `$ python test_mlflow.py`

 If everything goes well, you will see an experiment called `my-experiment` on Mlflow.

+> Note that the experiments information will be stored locally in the `./data` directory (PostgreSQL) and the artifacts will be stored locally in the `./storage` directory (MinIO).